Market Data Methodology

 Graph Structure: A non-linear data structure consisting of a set of vertices and a set of edges (also called nodes and lines).
 Vertices are the fundamental units of a graph, and edges are drawn to connect nodes.

 In order to do this in a useful way, we ingest raw trade data from a variety of sources on a continuous (24/7) basis.
-Through a series of transformations that this document aims to explain, we transform this raw data into time-series data sets that accurately reflect the USD-denominated value of each asset at any given time.
+We then transform this raw data into time-series data sets that accurately reflect the USD-denominated value of each asset at any given time.
+The full methodology is explained below.

 There are many challenges to doing this accurately: